French Bulldog

 Climate and exertion shape the decision

 French Bulldog fit is not just an apartment question.
-Runtime care fields and source warnings make climate, exertion, transport, and body-shape limits central to the decision.
-Lean v1 should help users picture short careful walks, cool resting spaces, warm-weather planning, and close monitoring rather than presenting the breed as simply easy or low effort.
+Breed care signals and care caveats make climate, exertion, transport, and body-shape limits central to the decision.
+The decision should help users picture short careful walks, cool resting spaces, warm-weather planning, and close monitoring rather than presenting the breed as simply easy or low effort.
 A home can be a good size match and still be a poor care match if heat, stairs, travel, or rough handling are not managed thoughtfully.

 Care cost pressure needs an upfront budget check

-The French Bulldog pilot should surface cost as a practical gate before enthusiasm takes over.
-Runtime cost pressure and known care caveats support a direct but cautious warning: routine preventive care, skin-fold and dental care, and unexpected veterinary costs may matter more than exercise volume.
+French Bulldog guidance should surface cost as a practical gate before enthusiasm takes over.
+Care-cost pressure and known care caveats support a direct but cautious warning: routine preventive care, skin-fold and dental care, and unexpected veterinary costs may matter more than exercise volume.
 This is not medical advice and should not predict outcomes for an individual dog.
 It is a decision prompt: if the owner needs a low-cost, simple care profile, this breed may not be the easiest match.
+That context matters before choosing this breed.

 Keep in mind